-Brave removed its free Search API tier on Thursday, replacing the zero-cost plan available since May 2023 with a credit-based billing system that charges $5 per thousand requests, according to the company's revamped pricing page.
-Developers who previously had access to 2,000 free queries per month, a limit later raised to 5,000 under last August's AI Grounding update, now receive $5 in monthly credits, enough for roughly 1,000 searches before their card gets charged.
-The restructuring arrives six months after Microsoft shut down the Bing Search API, leaving Brave as the only independent Western search index available to developers at scale.
+Brave removed its free Search API tier in February, replacing the zero-cost plan available since May 2023 with a credit-based billing system that charges $5 per thousand requests, according to the company's revamped pricing page.
+Developers who previously had access to 2,000 free queries per month, a limit later raised to 5,000 under the August 2025 AI Grounding update, now receive $5 in monthly credits, enough for roughly 1,000 searches before their card gets charged.
+The restructuring came roughly six months after Microsoft shut down the Bing Search API, leaving Brave as the only independent Western search index available to developers at scale.

 Brave framed the move as a simplification.
 "Simpler, cheaper and more powerful plans," the company wrote in a blog post announcing the changes alongside a new product launch.
 The word "free" appears nowhere in the new pricing structure.
-What appears instead: four paid plans, each with a $5 monthly credit that requires developers to publicly attribute Brave on their websites.
-Miss the attribution, lose the credit.
-Exceed a thousand queries, and the credit card that Brave collected at signup, previously described on its FAQ as an "anti-fraud measure" that "will never be charged," starts billing.
+In its place are four paid plans, each carrying a $5 monthly credit that developers keep only if they publicly attribute Brave on their websites; drop the attribution and the credit is gone.
+Exceed a thousand queries and the credit card Brave collected at signup, previously described on its FAQ as an "anti-fraud measure" that "will never be charged," starts billing.

 From hard cap to open meter